0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/CodeDeploy/README.md

 ### Test if you have the right Roles

 As mentioned in the folder before.
 Each EC2 Instance needs to have the right permissions to perform the right task.
-This is done with IAM Roles, and to check if they are set correctly you can call this URLs to see what you have.
+This is done with IAM Roles, and to check if they are set correctly you can call this URL http://169.254.169.254 to see what you have.

 The following command will show you the name of the Role that is applyed to the EC2 Instance